Did You Know That The First Matchstick Was Sold In 1824? Read On To Find Out More…

 The First Matchstick, Created By John Walker, Was Sold In 1824!

 The creator of matchsticks was surely a brilliant one.
-Being well informed in the field of chemicals, John Walker had the ability to invent a tiny form of a life saver for the whole world.
+Being well-informed in the field of chemicals, John Walker had the ability to invent a tiny form of a lifesaver for the whole world.
 The history of the matchstick dates back to the 19th century.

 Walker was a chemist and a genius who came up with the idea of matches.
 Born in Stockton-on-Tees in 1781, Walker attended the local grammar school in the same city and went to be an apprentice to Watson Alcock, surgeon and doctor of the town.
 After finding out that he cannot be around blood and surgical operations, he could no longer serve Watson.
-Though the days he spent with Watson did not go in vain.
+However the days he spent with Watson did not go in vain.
 Walker had learned a lot about chemistry.

 Evolution Of The Matchstick